Table of Contents

 Though I wrote this list with a father/daughter weekend in mind, I don’t think it’s necessarily gendered specific.
 So, if you’re looking for fun things to do in NYC for teens soon, give this list a try.
 This list isn’t just for those who plan to visit, but also for the resident who just may need a reminder of what’s out there in NYC.

 I’m aware that our teenage children aren’t quite adults yet, but far gone are days when carving out time for the playground will do.
 Though it takes a little more effort with a teen, it’s actually a good thing, as our divide in interests gets closer to bridging themselves, which lead to a more fruitful experience.

-NYC for teens can be a place of revelation, and there is no better place to start than introducing them to slightly different destinations and sites than that of the norm.
+New York with teenagers can be a place of revelation, and there is no better place to start than introducing them to slightly different destinations and sites than that of the norm.
 For the record, it doesn’t need to be done in this order.
 However, I have tried to pair the site and eatery relatively near each other for the sake of facilitating travel.

 What to Do in NYC with teens #1: Smalls Jazz Club.

 Whether either one of you appreciates jazz, I promise all of you will be by the time you walk out.
 Located in the West Village, this venue located in a basement, is possibly the most intimate music setting in the city.
 It harkens upon that romantic time when the underground jazz clubs was the coolest place to listen to music.

 Best time to bring your teen(s) is on a weekend in which you can choose from early jam sessions, some starting as early as 1 pm.
 All sessions are 2.5 hours long with 2 hours of music and a half hour intermission in between.
 If they like La La Land, this brings them up close and personal to that world. $20 for adults, $10 for students of all ages.
 Here’s the address:

 Where to Eat in NYC with Teens #1: Tea and Sympathy